 2. It takes a long time to get anything done.

 This is because of the amount of red tape associated with relatively simple tasks and projects.
-A micromanaging culture will endorse the idea that a series of higher-ups should have a say in each project item before it’s considered completed, and waiting for those parties’ buy-in can lead to routine delays in progress.
+A micromanaging culture will endorse the idea that a series of higher-ups should have a say in each project item before it’s considered complete, and waiting for those parties’ buy-in can lead to routine delays in progress.

 3. You find yourself asking for permission, often.